IshitaGopal/ishitagopal.github.io/_pages/about.md

   - /about.html
 ---

 I am a data scientist and computational social scientist completing my PhD at Penn State.
+I work in [Dr. Bruce Desmarais's](http://brucedesmarais.com/) lab.

-My research focuses on using data science to study human communication and behavior.
-Specifically, utilizing large-scale data from social platforms to model interactions in digital spaces and their impact on internet censorship, repression, and public policy diffusion.
-I have experience with natural language processing, network analysis, and causal inference, and my work has been published in peer-reviewed journals and partially funded by Princeton.
+My research uses data science to study human communication and behavior.
+Specifically, I utilize large-scale data from social platforms to model interactions in digital spaces and their impact on internet censorship, repression, and public policy diffusion.
+I have experience with natural language processing, network analysis, and causal inference, and my work has been published in peer-reviewed journals and is partially funded by Princeton.

 In addition to academic research, I have worked as a Data Science intern at Aware, where I developed machine learning models to detect sensitive data in digital workplaces.
-Before starting my PhD, I worked as an economist in an Energy & Environment thinktank.
+And before starting my PhD, I worked as an economist in an Energy & Environment thinktank.